Shop::Wildberries::ProductsList - Wildberries product list scraper

 https://www.wildberries.ru/catalog/avtotovary/shiny-i-diski/shiny

-Keywords, exactly as you would enter them directly into the Wildberries search form, for example:
+Keywords, exactly as if you were entering them directly into the Wildberries search form, for example:

 xiaomi mi10